JoelTokatli/JoelTokatli/README.md

 - 👋 Hi, I’m @JoelTokatli a front-end javascript oriented developer.
 - 👀 I’m interested in participating in comunnity projects, to learn how to work in grops, sharing, and looking to acquire new knolodge.
-- 🌱 I’m currently learning css framework, working on improving my JS and React code.
+- 🌱 I’m Working on improving my JS and React code.
 - 💞️ I’m looking to collaborate on community projects.
 - 📫 How to reach me?
 Feel free to write at joeltokatlijob@gmail.com